-For decades, war and instability have been fueled by cheap, abundant oil.
-But we can build a more secure and peaceful world by eliminating dependence on oil, and shifting toward clean, distributed renewable energy sources today.
+Climate change threatens the safety and security of billions of people around the world.
+But we can build more secure, resilient and peaceful communities, countries, and systems by eliminating dependence on fossil fuels and aging centralized energy infrastructure, and shifting toward clean, distributed renewable energy sources today.

-Dependence on oil and centralized electricity infrastructures puts countries at risk, and fuels war and conflict.
-We can stabilize nations with clean, distributed energy resources.
+Dependence on fossil fuels and centralized electricity infrastructures puts countries at risk, and fuels war and conflict.
+We can stabilize nations and protect communities with clean, distributed energy resources.

 Reducing Reliance on Foreign Oil

 Personal vehicles use more than 25 percent of all oil consumed in the U.S. By working with U.S. cities to implement more convenient, accessible, affordable, safe, and clean mobility systems, we can save two billion barrels of oil—minimizing our foreign energy dependence—each year by 2030.
 We are doing this with innovative Mobility-as-a-Service business models, fleet electrification, and the introduction of autonomous cars.